SelendisErised/Kirby-Detection/README.md

 ## Future Work
 ### Dataset Bias & Diversity

 When I collected data, I found that most of the video game screenshots are from the newest released Nitendo Switch Game - Kirby and the Forgotten Land.
 In this game, the resolution is relatively high compared to the previous version of Kirby.
 In this case, this dataset may have potential bias.
-Besides, since most of the kirby are pink, being quite different from the surrouding game environment, so it would pretty easy for the model to simply find the pink area in the images.
+Further, since most of the kirby are pink, being quite different from the surrouding game environment, so it would pretty easy for the model to simply find the pink area in the images.
 In this case, this object detection model have poor performance on pink background images.
-Expanding the data may help to solve these problem.
+Besides, due to the time limitation, the dataset only contains 120+ images.

+**Possible Solutions:**
+1. Increase the number of images in the data;
+2. Enrich the diversity of the dataset: inlcude images (screenshots) from previous versions of games, add more images in pink background;
+3. If the number of images is truly limited on the Internet, we could also use networks like GAN to produce more images;
+4. Data Augmentation: We could write a yaml file to control this setting in YOLO.

+### Model Performance Improvement
+**Possible Solutions:**
+1. Model Ensembling: NMS, soft-NMS, Weighted Box Fusion (DONE!), etc;
+2. Hyperparameter Tuning of YOLO architecture;
+3. Data Augmentation: Use different augmentation methods to improve the performance.
+I trained yolov5n6 and yolov5s6 in default mode.

+### Additional Functions
+#### Object Tracking
+We could add tracking algorithms to improve the overall performance of the system when it deals with streaming data, like a video game record.
+Tracking the agent in a streaming video would help in developing the game AI and the research of some AI and reinforcement learning algorithms.

+**Possible Solutions:**
+Norfair Library: https://github.com/tryolabs/norfair.
+This is the object tracking library I once used in a kaggle project.

+#### Multiclass Detection
-We could also expend the functions, like checking the ability of the detected Kirby (sword, wind, frozen, fire, etc).
-Further, this system could also be modified to adapt to a stream video scenario to help to develop AI in video games.
+We could also check the ability of the detected Kirby (sword, wind, frozen, fire, etc), all the enemies and bonus in the game.
+In this case, we could set a whole training environment for AI development simply by inputting video records, which should be a cool thing.

+**Possible Solutions:**
+While expanding the whole dataset, define more labels.

 ## Acknowledgment
 I'd like to express my sincere gratitude to Alex Duffy and Mitch Cutts at AI Camp, who helped me patiently and promptly when I encountered difficulties in this project.
 Look forward to colaborating with all the members of AI Camp this summer!